Aike: History and toponymy

 The land around Aike is too low-lying to drain into the nearby River Hull.
 Before construction began on the Beverley and Barmston Drain in 1798, Aike's cluster of central houses were on a small island.

 Economy and landmarks

 Aike Grange Stud is a dressage park, and hosts regional competitions.
 Eighteenth-century "Sunnyside" or "Sunnyside cottage" is a brick-built, colour-washed house with a pantile roof and sash windows, designated the area's sole grade II listed building.
 It was listed in 1987.

+Notable people

+The Olympic bronze medal-winning dressage rider Charlotte Fry grew up in Aike.